| Despite being host to a New York-Penn League

 concourse behind home plate is a large gift store, stocked with plenty of

 Cal Ripken merchandise as well as Ironbirds apparel.
-Large picnic pavilions
+Ticket prices

 are high here, but the team makes up for it by providing free programs and